Study Medicine In UK For International Students

 The first thing you need to study medicine in the UK is strong academic qualifications.
 Most medical schools require you to study subjects like Biology, Chemistry, English, and Mathematics or Physics.

 The grade requirement is usually very high.
 You'll need to pass a previous exam equivalent to a UK A-Level or an International Baccalaureate with top grades.
-For postgraduate students, the required scores need to be high in a prior degree.
+The required scores for postgraduate students must be high in a prior degree.

 Here's an example of the academic requirements of Oxford and Cambridge's medical schools in the UK: